 Let your baby spend some supervised tummy time when he is awake.
 Little pressure on the stomach helps release trapped gas.

 7. Bath Your Baby

-Bathing baby in warm water may help soothe fussy baby.
-If your baby is fussy at certain time of the day, then plan a warm bath at that time to soothe a baby.
+Bathing a baby in warm water may help soothe a fussy baby.
+If your baby is fussy at a certain time of the day, then plan a warm bath at that time to soothe a baby.

 8. Massage your Baby for Gas

 Massaging a baby for gas is the most effective technique for releasing trapped gas.
-Watch this video demonstrating different massage technique to relieve gas in baby.
+Watch this video demonstrating different massage techniques to relieve gas in the baby.

-- While your baby is laying on his back, gently massage baby’s tummy in a clockwise motion with your fingertips and then bring your hands down the curve of baby’s belly.
+- While your baby is laying on his back, gently massage the baby’s tummy in a clockwise motion with your fingertips and then bring your hands down the curve of the baby’s belly.

 - Trace I L U (I LOVE YOU) on your baby’s tummy.
-First trace the letter ‘I’ using two or three fingers on right side of baby’s abdomen up at the rib to hip joints.
+First, trace the letter I using two or three-finger on the right side of baby’s abdomen up at the rib to hip joints.
 Then move slightly to the left and repeat.
-For the letter ‘L’, go across baby’s tummy from right to left forming long side of L. Then take a turn and go downside of baby’s abdomen to complete the L. For the letter ‘U’, drag your fingers in an upside down U from the right side, up and around the navel, and down the left side.
+For the letter L, go across baby’s tummy from right to left, forming a long side of L. Then take a turn and go downside of baby’s abdomen to complete the L. For the letter U, drag your fingers in an upside-down U from the right side, up and around the navel, and down the left side.

 - Bent your baby’s knees gently and bring it towards their belly.

 Lay your baby face up.
 Bent your babyès both knees gently and slowly pump both legs back and forth like riding a bicycle.
 This circular motion could help release trapped gas.